GUARD: Graph Universal Adversarial Defense: Present Work

-In this subsection, we begin by an empirical study on Cora and PubMed (dataset statistics are listed in Table \ref{tab:data}).
-Specifically, we attack different target nodes in test set with three advanced surrogate attacks: SGA~\cite{li2021adversarial}, FGA~\cite{chen2018fast} and IG-FGSM~\cite{Wu0TDLZ19}, which craft the worst-case perturbations by leveraging the surrogate gradients in different ways.
+In this subsection, we begin with an empirical study on Cora and PubMed (dataset statistics are listed in Table~\ref{tab:data}).
+Specifically, we attack different target nodes in the test set with three advanced surrogate attacks: SGA~\cite{li2021adversarial}, FGA~\cite{chen2018fast} and IG-FGSM (IG)~\cite{Wu0TDLZ19}, which craft the worst-case perturbations by leveraging the surrogate gradients in different ways.
 The perturbation budget for each target node is set as its degree, following \cite{li2021adversarial,DBLP:conf/kdd/ZugnerAG18}.

-We perturb different target nodes with these attacks and count the frequency of each node selected as an attacker node, \emph{i.e.,} picked for adversarial edges.
+We perturb different nodes with these attacks and count the frequency of each node selected as an attacker node, \textit{i.e.,} picked for adversarial edges.
 We plot the frequency (in descending) of all nodes on both datasets in Figure \ref{fig:distribution}.

-\textbf{Observation 1.} {Attackers tend to connect the target node to a fixed set of attacker nodes, which also exhibits long-tailed distributions with a heavy imbalance in the measured frequency.
-As a result, the top-50 nodes with the highest frequencies account for nearly 90\% and 70\% of the frequencies on both datasets, respectively.}
+\textbf{Observation I.} {Attackers tend to connect the target node to a fixed set of attacker nodes, which also exhibits long-tailed distributions with a heavy imbalance in the measured frequency.
+As a result, the top-50 nodes with the highest frequencies account for nearly 90\% and 80\% of the frequencies on both datasets, respectively.}

-Next, we plot the degree distribution of these high-frequency attacker nodes in Figure \ref{fig:degree}.
+Next, we plot the degree distribution of these high-frequency attacker nodes in Figure~\ref{fig:degree}.

-\textbf{Observation 2.} {Most of the attacker nodes are \emph{low-degree} nodes (\emph{i.e.}, degree $\leq 2$), and the phenomenon is more obvious on PubMed.
+\textbf{Observation II.} {Most of the attacker nodes are \textit{low-degree} nodes (\textit{i.e.}, degree $\leq 2$), and the phenomenon is more obvious on PubMed.
 The results suggest that adversarial edges tend to link the target node with low-degree nodes, and almost half of them are below 2 degrees.
-In other words, the low-degree neighbors are more likely to be maliciously added neighbors for a target node. }
+In other words, the low-degree nodes are more likely to be maliciously added neighbors for a target node. }